BurntSushi/blog/content/post/unwrap.md

 The ["Error Handling" chapter in the Rust Book][rust-book-error-handling] popularized the idea of thinking about errors as "recoverable" versus "unrecoverable."
-That is, if an error is "recoverable" then you should treat it as a normal value and use `Result<T, E>`.
+That is, if an error is "recoverable" then one should treat it as a normal value and use `Result<T, E>`.
 On the other hand, if an error is unrecoverable then it's okay to panic.